Wet floor caution sign in a store aisle representing a slip and fall accident hazard in Missouri

 Keep every medical record, discharge summary, and prescription receipt.
 Ask your doctor to note the specific mechanism of injury (your slip and fall) in your chart.

-Document the Scene and Preserve Evidence
+How to Document the Scene of Your Slip and Fall

 If you are physically able, gather evidence at the accident scene before leaving.
 This documentation can become the foundation of your premises liability claim in Missouri.